Universal Freezing Transitions of Dipole-Conserving Chains: Distribution of blockages and active bubbles

 \subsection{A sufficient condition for constrained particle mobility}

-We introduce here a sufficient condition which, when satisfied by a group of particles, places strong bounds on how far they can propagate from their point of origin.
-This condition can only generally be satisfied in the strongly fragmented phase, where fractonic restrictions on particle mobility give rise to the presence of blockages and local active bubbles.
-As such, the condition can be used to efficiently identify many (though not all) of the type-1 blockages in a system, and it is in some respects more analytically tractable than the FES picture (which on the other hand identifies all type-1 blockages).
-We will use it in the following subsections to analytically lower bound the average density of type-1 blockages and type-2 edges, as well as the average density of active bubbles.
+We here derive a sufficient condition which, when satisfied by a group of particles, places strong bounds on how far they can propagate from their point of origin.
+It can only generally be satisfied for densities $\nu<\nu_c$ and illustrates how fractonic restrictions on particle mobility lead to the presence of blockages in the strongly fragmented phase.
+Furthermore, the condition can be used to efficiently identify many (though not all) of the type-1 blockages in a system, and it is in some respects more analytically tractable than the FES picture (which on the other hand identifies all type-1 blockages).
+We use this condition in the following subsections to analytically lower bound the average density of type-1 blockages and type-2 edges, as well as the average density of active bubbles.

 We consider a system $S$ with on-site dimension $d$.
 Pick a site of the chain as the origin, that is, call it site $0$.
-Assume that there are $N_R$ particles in the region $\mathcal{A}_R$ of the chain that goes from site $0$ to the right boundary of the chain, and let $L_R$ denote the total number of sites in $\mathcal{A}_R$.
+Assume that there are $N_R$ particles in the region $\mathcal{A}_R$ that goes from site $0$ to the right boundary of the chain, and let $L_R$ denote the total number of sites in $\mathcal{A}_R$.
 Assume furthermore that either the rest of the system is empty or that the particles to the left of site 0 are sufficiently far away that they never interact with the particles in $\mathcal{A}_R$.
 Label the initial positions of the particles in $\mathcal{A}_R$, from leftmost to rightmost, as $\{i^0_n\}_{n=1}^{N_R}$, and say those positions satisfy

 We note that this constraint requires $L_R\geq (N_R-1)(k-2)+1$, which implies that in the thermodynamic limit $\lim_{L\rightarrow\infty}N_R/L_R\leq\nu_c$.
-We will show that condition \cref{eq:NoPropCond} ensures that, under dynamical evolution of the system $S$, none of those $N_R$ particles ever leaves the region $\mathcal{A}_R$.
+We will show that condition \eqref{eq:NoPropCond} ensures that, under dynamical evolution of the system $S$, none of those $N_R$ particles ever leaves the region $\mathcal{A}_R$.\\